Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This value can be overwritten dynamically with the `client_certificate` attribute of the `Service` object.

-The certificate can be configured on this property with either of the following
+The certificate can be configured on this property with any of the following
 values: * absolute path to the certificate * certificate content * base64
 encoded certificate content